rpunnett/extract_imgur/README.md

 $url = 'http://imgur.com/4Bpn7iO'

-#Checks if the link is from inmgur, returns true false : TRUE
+#Checks if the link is from imgur, returns true false : TRUE
 Imgur::valid($url);

 #Returns the ID of the image : 4Bpn7iO